14 Tips for Effective Couple Therapy Sessions

 3. Emphasize the Progress They're Making

 Highlighting their progress each session can be a great way to help a couple shift to a positive mindset.
 While it may take a few visits to establish clear goals and expectations, you can keep your patients motivated by emphasizing their effort.

 Start your sessions by asking each partner what they would like to address in their visit and end by establishing how they can work toward that goal.
 This structure can help keep your patients focused on specific objectives.
 Working on those objectives outside of their time with you can help keep them aware of their own progress.

-You can also give your patients feedback on how they’re learning, changing and growing every time they share something positive about reaching their goal.
+You can also give your patients feedback on how they’re learning, changing, and growing every time they share something positive about reaching their goals.
 Reminding them of their progress, no matter how minor it may be, will help maintain the optimism between both partners.

 4. Do Not Keep Secrets From the Partners

 Therapists should never keep information from one of the participants in couples therapy, even if it’s a sensitive topic.

 One partner may want to speak with you privately about something they’re keeping from the other person, such as an affair, addiction, family issues, or doubts about the relationship.
 However, knowing that one of your patients is lying or keeping information from the other will make it difficult for you to effectively conduct your couple’s therapy.
 Sharing information with only one couple member will prevent both partners from addressing issues in a place of safety and trust.